Use the Reply button to respond to an existing thread,

 disagree with, and keep your responses civil.
 Even when other

 posters have crossed this line it is important to remain

 - Alert your instructor about problematic posts.

 If someone posts something offensive or inappropriate it is

 important to notify you instructor so they can delete the offending

 post or clear up any misunderstandings.

-To view all messages of a forum on a single screen, switch to
+To view all messages of a forum on a single screen, click the

 Remember, this is an academic environment.
 It is